andrerizzo/complete_project/README.md

 - For modeling, hyperparameter tuning and prediction I'm using Python.
 - For the preliminar model performance testing no hyperparameter tuning was performed and no dataset splitting was done too.
 For this purpose 10-Fold Cross-Validation was used.

-### Hyperparameter Tuning:
-I'm trying to use Bayesian Optimization, but the computational resources needed are bigger than the available ones.
-Keep trying ...

 ### Models Tested:
 - Linear Discriminant Analysis (LDA)
 - k-Nearest Neighbors (kNN)